emojicode/emojicode.github.io/src/guides/packageAPI.md

 For the sake of completeness, `void pauseForGC();` should be mentioned, which we recommend you rather not use.
-It’s exactly the function that is called between execution of different Emojicode instructions to determine whether a Garbage Collector pause was requested.
+It’s exactly the function that is called between execution of different Emojicode instructions to determine whether the Garbage Collector requested that the thread pause.
 Please see the header files for further information.

 ## Compiling The Package